ptomato/talks/tc39-2023-11/README.md

 ## Progress update

-- All approved normative changes now merged, covered in test262
+- Most approved normative changes merged with test262 coverage
+- Working through some remaining review comments from Anba
-- One normative change to propose, from usage experience in community
+- One normative change to propose today
-- All known blockers for shipping removed, when implementations are ready
+  - (from usage experience in community)
+- Follow the checklist in issue [#2628](https://github.com/tc39/proposal-temporal/issues/2628) for updates
+- **Will give a loud signal when this checklist is complete**

 ---

-## As of a month ago
+## Test conformance as of October 2023

 <div class="twocol">
 <div>